Originally posted on May 19th, 2015 updated July 8th, 2019

 2. Bid Adjustments dropping keyword bid below page 1.
 If you have bid adjustments set up for devices, schedules, and/or geo targets – one or more of them (in combination) may be dropping your adjusted keyword bid below the page 1 threshold.

 There are a multitude of reasons why you may not see your own ad when you search Google.
 Assuming you see recent keyword impressions you can probably rest easy that everything is okay.
-Remember that you should always use Google’s Ad Preview and Diagnosis tool when checking your ads; this eliminates Google ad “freshness” and other real world search issues.
+Remember that you should always use Google’s Ad Preview and Diagnosis tool when checking your ads; this eliminates Google ad “freshness,” personalized search results, and other real-world search issues.

-Google provides a great trouble shooting tool that covers most of the situations outlined in this article.
-Failing that, Google offers great telephone and IM support for AdWords.
+Google provides a great troubleshooting tool that covers most of the situations outlined in this article.
+Failing that, Google offers great telephone and IM support for Google Ads.
+To get help click on the “?” icon and proceed through the questions until you see support options.

-Still having trouble seeing your own ad and would like help with your Google AdWords account?
-Learn about our Google AdWords management services.
+Still having trouble seeing your own ad and would like help with your Google Ads account?
+Learn about our Google Ads management services.